renancunha/price-monitor/README.md

 ### Kafka Streams application

+Write about the application structure, configurations (window size, topics names, etc), possible aggregations that could be done, etc.

 ### Scrapy (producer)

 Write about the `KafkaProducerPipeline` which is responsible to produce the scraped items into a kafka topic and how to setup/execute the spider.